tkellen/json-api/examples/index.md

   Orbit's Common Library includes [JSONAPISource](https://github.com/orbitjs/orbit.js/blob/master/lib/orbit-common/jsonapi-source.js) for accessing JSON API servers.
 Orbit can be used independently or with Ember.js through the [ember-orbit](https://github.com/orbitjs/ember-orbit) integration library.

 ### iOS <a href="#client-ios" id="client-ios" class="headerlink"></a>

 * [jsonapi-ios](https://github.com/joshdholtz/jsonapi-ios) is a library for loading data from a JSON API datasource.
-Parses JSON API data into models with support for auto-linking of resources and custom model classes.
+Parses JSON API data into models with support for auto-linking of records and custom model classes.

 ### Ruby <a href="#client-ruby" id="client-ruby" class="headerlink"></a>

 * [jsonapi-consumer](https://github.com/jsmestad/jsonapi-consumer) a ruby library for consuming JSONAPI payloads.

 ## Server <a href="#server" id="server" class="headerlink"></a>

 ### PHP <a href="#server-php" id="server-php" class="headerlink"></a>

 * [FriendsOfSymfony / FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle/issues/452)
-* [GOintegro / HATEOAS](https://github.com/gointegro/hateoas-bundle) is a library and Symfony 2 bundle that allows you to magically expose your Doctrine 2 mapped entities as resources in a HATEOAS API and supports the full spec of JSON-API for serializing and fetching.
+* [GOintegro / HATEOAS](https://github.com/gointegro/hateoas-bundle) is a library and Symfony 2 bundle that allows you to magically expose your Doctrine 2 mapped entities as records in a HATEOAS API and supports the full spec of JSON-API for serializing and fetching.

 ### Node.js <a href="#server-node-js" id="server-node-js" class="headerlink"></a>
 * [Fortune.js](http://fortunejs.com) is a framework built to implement json-api.